dpscollaborative/sharedvalues/shared-values_en.md

 # Digital Preservation Declaration of Shared Values

+The Digital Preservation Services Collaborative has expanded and revised the Declaration of Shared Values.
+Please review [Version 3](shared-values_en_v3.md) and submit your feedback by the end of August 2022.

+---

 Published: April 12, 2018

 Version 2

 *Issued by representatives of Academic Preservation Trust (APTrust), Chronopolis, CLOCKSS, Coalition for Networked Information (CNI), Digital Preservation Network (DPN), DuraSpace, Educopia/MetaArchive Cooperative, HathiTrust, Stanford University - LOCKSS, Texas Digital Library (TDL), Council of Prairie and Pacific University Libraries (COPPUL).*